Allisonwonderlax13/https-github.com-obsproject-obs-studio./How-To-Disable-Windows-10-Gaming-Features.md

 * Press Windows + R and type in `winver` to show your current version of Windows 10.

-### Windows 10 "Redstone 5" 1809 (October 2018) or later
+### Windows 10 "Redstone 5" 1809 (October 2018) or newer

-To disable Game Mode in Windows 10 1809 or later.
+Thanks to optimizations Microsoft made in March 2019, you should leave it on.
+You can check whether it's currently on using the settings below.

 * Settings App > Gaming > Game Mode > set Game Mode to **"Off"**, reboot your PC.

 ![Windows Gaming Settings](https://obsproject.com/images/wiki/2018-12-02_17-22-45_002xY.png)